What is UX Design?

 Are you considering pivoting to a career in UX design?
 A certificate program is one of the most efficient ways to get started.
 Earning a certificate doesn’t just boost your resume and make you a more competitive job applicant.
 It also ensures that you’ll learn the tools and skills you’ll need to be successful once you start working.

-Noble Desktop’s UX & UI Design Certificate provides comprehensive instruction in UX fundamentals as well as Adobe XD, Photoshop, and Illustrator.
+Noble Desktop’s UX & UI Design Certificate provides comprehensive instruction in UX fundamentals as well as Figma, Adobe XD, and Sketch (with the latter two covered in self-study).
 In this program, you’ll have the chance to turn your idea for an app into a real-life project.
 Through user interviews, sketching, wireframing, prototyping, and presentations, you’ll replicate the typical UX design process and develop a workflow.
 You’ll also learn about how to ensure your product aligns with business goals and meets design recommendations.

 UX Design v.
 UI Design